ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/server/administration/SNMP/snmp.markdown

 }
 {CODE-BLOCK/}

 The community string is used like a password.
-It is sent with each SNMP Get request and allows or denies access to the monitored device.
+It is sent with each SNMP `GET` request and allows or denies access to the monitored device.

 ### The Metrics